D-Pow/mock-requests/ReadMe.md

 });
 ```

-Because the configuration/setter functions take in a simple url-response mapping,
+Finally, because the configuration/setter functions take in a simple url-response mapping,
 using different mocks at different times becomes incredibly user-friendly.
 For example,
 a particularly great use case for this library would be if your data changes based on
 which user is logged in.
 In this case, after defining each user's mock responses, you